The Open University since 2006

-After you have completed this unit you should be able to:
+After studying this course, you should be able to:

-- describe and give examples of how self-assembly enables construction ‘from the bottom up’ in natural materials;
+- describe and give examples of how self-assembly enables construction ‘from the bottom up’ in natural materials

-- explain what is meant by primary and higher-order structure in proteins and give examples;
+- explain what is meant by primary and higher-order structure in proteins and give examples

-- give examples of the range of functions carried out by proteins within cells;
+- give examples of the range of functions carried out by proteins within cells

-- describe how a combination of strong and weak bonding within biopolymers and lipids is used to build hierarchical structures with common structural elements and finely tuned properties, including calculations where appropriate;
+- describe how a combination of strong and weak bonding within biopolymers and lipids is used to build hierarchical structures with common structural elements and finely tuned properties, including calculations where appropriate

 - explain how both positive and negative design principles must be applied to the design of molecular devices and comment on the challenges involved in attempting such design.